 With access to more than 1.5 miles of private trout water, deeded and leased, along the White River and adjoining spring creeks, this is the ultimate exclusive fly-fishing property.

-- 7 miles of private fishing along deeded and leased land consisting of 4 miles of mainstream of the acclaimed White River, and 3 miles of spring creeks and beaver ponds
+- 1.5 miles total of private fishing along the acclaimed White River, spring creeks and beaver ponds

 - Restored 4,200 sq. ft.
 Victorian home at ranch headquarters, complete with fly shop, barns, bunkhouses and garage/shop

 - Approximately 370 irrigated acres and 23 cfs historic water rights dating back to the 1880s

 - Adjoins Flat Tops Trail Scenic Byway, and is only 5 miles from Meeker and its airport with a 6,500 ft. runway

 - The area is sanctuary for North America’s largest elk herd

 Tucked away in northwestern Colorado lies K-T Ranch, a one-of-a-kind private sporting property situated along the banks of the prolific White River.
 Lying just east of the town of Meeker, the K-T is an exceptional world class fly-fishing ranch, containing 3/4 mile of the White River and an additional 3/4 mile of spring creek and beaver ponds.
 This is the sister fly-fishing river operation to the acclaimed Orvis endorsed High Lonesome Ranch.

 The White River is a classic freestone stream that offers big river style fishing, prolific hatches, and large rainbow and brown trout.
 In addition, the spring creek provides a smaller meandering setting for fly-fishermen that enjoy a lighter presentation and traditional creek fishing.